 Professor Bickle obtained his PhD at the Biozentrum of the University of Basel, Switzerland, before moving to Cambridge, UK and later Lyon, France, where he was involved in the creation of a biotech company.
 Currently, he heads the screening facility of the Max Planck Institute of Molecular Cell Biology and Genetics (MPI-CBG) in Dresden, Germany, where he is developing chemical genomic cellular assays using automated microscopy, image analysis and multivariate statistics.
 He brings extensive technological experience to Cellectricon’s Advisory board, and will specifically support work with live cell high content screening, as well as data and image analysis.

 Professor Svensson obtained her PhD at UC San Diego, where she also held a postdoctoral research position at the Department of Medicine.
 She subsequently moved on to Karolinska Institute, Stockholm, Sweden, where she today holds a position as Associate Professor and research group leader for Molecular Pain research at the Department of Physiology and Pharmacology.
 Her research is focused on investigating the role of neuroinflammation in the peripheral and the central nervous system, with particular focus on pain mechanisms in conditions with joint inflammation and autoimmunity, such as rheumatoid arthritis.
-Professor Svensson brings extensive disease area knowledge to the Advisory board and will be a key contributor in shaping Cellectricon’s chronic pain R&D strategy.
+Professor Svensson brings vast disease area knowledge to the Advisory board and will be a key contributor in shaping Cellectricon’s chronic pain R&D strategy.

 Dr. Zetterberg, MD, PhD, is Professor of Neurochemistry at the University of Gothenburg, Sweden, and at University College London, UK, as well as the Head of the Department of Psychiatry and Neurochemistry at the Sahlgrenska Academy at the University of Gothenburg, Sweden.
 With a background in molecular biology and medicine, Dr. Zetterberg has spent the past 10 years focusing on the development of biomarkers for Alzheimer’s disease and other brain disorders.
 His research involves evaluation of biomarkers in cell and animal models, as well as in longitudinal studies of patients and healthy individuals.
 He has published more than 900 scientific articles and has received the Erik K. Fernström prize for young scientists, the Inga Sandeborg prize for research on Alzheimer’s disease and the Parkinson Research Foundation Research Award.
 Professor Zetterberg brings extensive expertise in neurodegenerative diseases to the to the Advisory board, and he will be a key contributor in further enhancing Cellectricon’s CNS Discovery Services.